-The portlet upgrader in the Precise Custom Portal 9.8.0 supports the portlet upgrade from Precise v8.0 to v8.5, v8.5/v8.7 to v9.0, v9.0 to v9.6, v9.6 to v9.7, and v9.7 to v9.8 adapter type data sources.
+The portlet upgrader in the Precise Custom Portal v9.6 supports the portlet upgrade from Precise v8.0 to v8.5, v8.5/ v8.7 to v9.0, and v9.0 to v9.6 adapter type data sources.
 The upgrade process will convert the portlet's request and parameters to match the new data source.

 If the conversion logic fails for a portlet, it will be aborted, logged, and the process will continue with the next portlet.

-The logging output for the portlet upgrade process can be found in the

-<precise root>\products\gui\website\logs\upgrade.log and upgrade-report.log files.
+The logging output for the portlet upgrade process can be found in the cise_root>\products\gui\website\logs\upgrade.log and upgrade-report.log files.